·

 Make-Ahead Tips for Banana Split Icebox Cake

-This 9×13 no bake dessert is a great make-ahead recipe because it actually needs time to chill before serving.
+This no-bake dessert is a great make-ahead recipe because it actually needs time to chill before serving.
 As it sits in the refrigerator or freezer, the graham crackers soften, the pudding layer sets, and all of those classic banana split flavors come together.

 For best results, assemble the cake at least 4 hours before serving.
 If you have time, make it the night before.
 Overnight chilling gives the graham crackers the best cake-like texture and makes the dessert easier to slice.

-If you’re making this make-ahead banana split cake for a party, BBQ, potluck, or holiday celebration, you can assemble the main layers ahead of time and save a few toppings for right before serving.
-Add extra cherries, chocolate fudge, sprinkles, chopped nuts, or whipped cream at the end so the top looks fresh and colorful.
+If you’re making this make-ahead banana split cake for a party, you can assemble the main layers ahead of time and save a few toppings for right before serving.
+Add extra cherries, chocolate fudge, sprinkles, chopped nuts, or whipped cream at the end to make the top look fresh and colorful.

 How to Keep Bananas From Browning

-Because this banana split icebox cake recipe is made with fresh banana slices, a little browning can happen over time.
+Because this banana split icebox cake recipe uses fresh banana slices, a little browning can occur over time.
 The good news is that there are a few easy ways to help keep the bananas looking fresh.

-Use bananas that are ripe but still firm, and slice them right before you assemble the cake.
+Use ripe but still firm bananas, and slice them right before you assemble the cake.
 Once the bananas are layered in the pan, cover them completely with whipped topping so they aren’t exposed to as much air.

 You can also lightly brush the banana slices with a small amount of lemon juice or pineapple juice before adding them to the cake.
-Just be careful not to use too much, because it can change the flavor of the dessert.
+Just be careful not to use too much, as it can alter the dessert’s flavor.

-For the freshest look and best texture, this no-bake banana split dessert is best served within 24 hours of assembling.
+For the freshest look and best texture, this no-bake banana split dessert is best served within 24 hours.
 It will still taste good after that, but the bananas may soften and darken the longer the cake sits.

 Banana Split Icebox Cake Variations